tzing/python-livy/_sources/cli/plugin.rst.txt

 Plugin system
 =============

 Some of the operation might not be common sense to other user, so these actions are moved to plugins and trigger via the hook.
-Currently only ``pre-submit`` hook is implemented.

 How to use it